 All-In-One Lease Payment

-Your lease payment includes a specific number of printers that are allotted every month.
-If you lease a color printer, it will most likely have a set of black and white and color printers.
+A fixed monthly lease payment for the printer will include a predetermined amount of prints that you can make every month at no charge.
+If you lease a color printer, it will most likely include a set of black and white, and color prints.

 If you go beyond the specific amount allotted, you will be charged a particular fee per page.

-Suppose you’ve leased a printer for a fixed amount per month.
-This is also inclusive of a predetermined amount of black and white or color prints.
-Since the monthly payment is fixed, you will also have to pay for the prints that you don’t use.
+Since the monthly payment is fixed, you will also have to pay for the prints that you didn’t use.

 Lease and Maintenance are Separate

-Popularly known as cost per copy contract, maintenance charges and lease charges are considered separate in this contract.
+Popularly known as cost per copy contract, maintenance charges and lease charges are separated in this contract.

 In a maintenance agreement, you will get a preventive service covering parts, supplies, and unlimited training.
 The good thing about this contract is that you don’t have to pay for anything you don’t use.

-Usually, the monthly maintenance charges and cost per pages will come up as a separate monthly bill.
-However, there are “all-in-one” options where you could cover parts, supplies, and preventive maintenance.
+Usually, the maintenance charges and charges for prints will come up as a separate monthly bill.

-Pay for maintenance means you have to choose to pay for the repairs or service only when it is required.
+Pay-As-You-Go means you have to pay for the repairs or maintenance service when it is required.

 What is Included in a Copier Maintenance Agreement?